ansible/ansible/docs/docsite/rst/windows_usage.rst

 Limitations
 ```````````
-Some things you cannot do, or do easily, with Ansible are:
+Some things you cannot do with Ansible and Windows are:

 * Upgrade PowerShell

 * Interact with the WinRM listeners

-This is because WinRM is reliant on the services being online and running
-during normal operations.
-If PowerShell was to be upgraded or the WinRM service
-was bounced then the connection will fail.
-This can technically be avoided
-by using ``async`` or a scheduled task but those methods are fragile if the
-process it runs breaks the underlying connection Ansible uses.

-These steps are best left to the bootstrapping process or before an image is
+Because WinRM is reliant on the services being online and running during normal operations, you cannot upgrade PowerShell or interact with WinRM listeners with Ansible.
+Both of these actions will cause the connection will fail.
+This can technically be avoided by using ``async`` or a scheduled task, but those methods are fragile if the process it runs breaks the underlying connection Ansible uses and are best left to the bootstrapping process or before an image is
 created.

 Developing Windows Modules
 ``````````````````````````
-Because Ansible modules for Windows are written in PowerShell, the development guides differ from the usual practice.
-Please see :doc:`dev_guide/developing_modules_general_windows` for more information about this topic.
+Because Ansible modules for Windows are written in PowerShell, the development guides for Windows modules differ substantially from those for standard standard modules.
+Please see :doc:`dev_guide/developing_modules_general_windows` for more information.

 .. seealso::